Powerlearnproject/se-assignment-2-introduction-to-software-engineering-ItumelengMphuti/README.md

 Questions:
 Define Software Engineering:

+A branch in Computer Science that involves developing, testing, and deploying computer aplications to solve world problems.

 What is software engineering, and how does it differ from traditional programming?
 Software Development Life Cycle (SDLC):

+SDLC is a Software enginnering framework the focuses on structured phases and steps to manage the software development process.

 Explain the various phases of the Software Development Life Cycle.
 Provide a brief description of each phase.
 Agile vs. Waterfall Models: